Mathurin Kameni

 Mathurin Kameni (born 4 February 1978) is a Cameroonian former professional footballer who played as a goalkeeper.

-Football career
+Career

 Kameni was born in Douala.
-During his professional career he played for Coton Sport FC de Garoua, RC Bafoussam (January–June 2005) and Haras El Hodoud SC.
+During his professional career he played for Freeboys Social Football Club of Bamenda, Coton Sport FC de Garoua, RC Bafoussam (January–June 2005) and Haras El Hodoud SC.

 Although he did not win any caps, Kameni was part of the Cameroonian squad at the 2004 African Cup of Nations, as the side finished top of its group in the first round before losing in the quarterfinals to Nigeria.

 Personal life

 Kameni's younger brother, Carlos, was also a footballer, a goalkeeper and an international.